Amazon Marketplace

 PLT (Procurement Lead Time) is the time between placing an order with a supplier and receiving goods.
 Long PLT (e.g., 90-120 days from Asia) requires more precise demand forecasts and higher safety stocks.
 Sellers with long PLT must plan their replenishment cycles well in advance.
 Reducing PLT through local suppliers or faster logistics significantly improves inventory efficiency and cashflow.

-Open term pagePO
+Open glossary pagePO

 Purchase Order - Bestellung